Wikia/weppy/README.md

 API
 ---

-Weppy API can be accessed using a global variable named `Weppy` or `window.Weppy` and has the following methods:
+Weppy API can be accessed by using:
+* global variable named `Weppy` or `window.Weppy` (defined with empty namespace and empty prefix)
+* an object returned by `.into()` or `.namespace()` bound to a specific namespace and prefix

+Weppy API consists of the following methods:

 ### .setOptions( options )
 Update global configuration.
 See [options reference](#options-reference)